Sectarian genie is out of the bottle from Syria to Iraq

 SECTARIAN ATROCITIES

-Glimpses of the savagery of this sectarianism have multiplied as the Islamic State in Iraq and the Levant (ISIL), an al Qaeda splinter group which controls parts of war-torn Syria, captured a string of north and central Iraqi cities in June.
-On Sunday, it declared a state in areas under its control and its leader caliph of Muslims throughout the world.
+Glimpses of the savagery of this sectarianism have multiplied as the Islamic State in Iraq and the Levant (ISIL), an al Qaeda splinter group which aims to carve out a Caliphate in the heart of the Middle East, captured a string of north and central Iraqi cities in June.

 One video posted by ISIL shows its fighters storming the house of an old man and accusing him and his two young sons of fighting in the Iraqi army under Nuri al-Maliki, the Shi’ite Islamist prime minister.